Bad Candy: Release

 Bad Candy premiered at the Grimmfest International Festival of Fantastic Film in Manchester, on October 31, 2020.
 It later screened at the SouthSide Film Festival in Bethlehem, Pennsylvania, in June 2021.

 The film is distributed by Dread, and received a limited theatrical release on September 10, 2021.
 It was released on video-on-demand on September 14, and on Blu-ray on September 28.

-Bad Candy was an indie hit at film festivals all over the world winning 26 Best Picture awards and over 93 additional awards.